Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Results

-To achieve BEC in the topological edge state, thermal atoms initially populated in the site 4 are first transferred to the site 5 by adiabatic rapid passage.
-Four microwaves $\Omega^{(1,2)}_{\rm W}$, $\Omega^{(1,2)}_{\rm S}$ are then applied as shown in Fig. \ref{Fig.1} a.
+To achieve BEC in the topological edge state, thermal atoms initially populated in the site 4 are first transferred to the site 5 by adiabatic rapid passage (ARP).
+Four microwaves $\Omega^{(1,2)}_{\rm W}$, $\Omega^{(1,2)}_{\rm S}$ are then applied as shown in Fig. \ref{Fig.1} \textbf{b}.
 Thermal atoms will then adiabatically populate the topological edge mode extending over sites 5, 3, and 1.
 Finally, we keep the microwave coupling and restart evaporation to accomplish BEC, followed by the site occupation measurement.
-We performed experiments with four values of the final ratios $r=\langle \Omega_{\rm W}\rangle /\langle \Omega_{\rm S}\rangle (< 1)$ to confirm the behavior of the topological edge-state lasing.
+We performed experiments with three values of the final ratios $\langle \Omega_{\rm W}\rangle /\langle \Omega_{\rm S}\rangle (< 1)$ to confirm the behavior of the topological edge-state lasing.

-Figure \ref{Fig.3}(a-c) shows that the TOF signals after the Stern-Gerlach separation, revealing site occupancies $N_i$ ($i=1, ..., 5$) at three different values of $r$.
-We note that as in Fig. \ref{Fig.1} c, the top two rows of Fig.~\ref{Fig.3} showing site occupancy is ordered in sites 1, 4, 3, 2, 5, which is not a simple ascending order.
-We see that in all three values of $r$, the BEC phase transition, namely, atom lasing is successfully observed, and the formed BEC has the largest population in site 5, with decreasing atom numbers in 3 and 1 with almost no occupation in 2 and 4, which is consistent with the wavefunction profile of the topological edge state of the SSH model (See Extended Data Fig. \ref{Fig.s2}).
-In the bottom two rows of Fig.~\ref{Fig.3}, we plot $N_5$ ($N_{5c}$) versus $N_1 + N_3$ ($N_{1c} + N_{3c}$).
-The alignment of the data along the line $N_5 + N_3 + N_1 = N$ and $N_{5c} + N_{3c} + N_{1c} = N_c$ indicate that the population in sites 2 and 4 are small as expected; we give more detailed explanation on this point in Discussions below.
+Figure \ref{Fig.3} \textbf{a,d,f} shows the time-of-flight signals after the Stern-Gerlach separation, revealing site occupancies $N_i$ ($i=1, ..., 5$) at three different values of $\langle \Omega_{\rm W}\rangle /\langle \Omega_{\rm S}\rangle$.
+We see that in all three values of $\langle \Omega_{\rm W}\rangle /\langle \Omega_{\rm S}\rangle$, the BEC phase transition, namely, atom lasing is successfully observed, and the formed BEC has the largest population in site 5, with certain atom numbers in 3 and 1 with almost no occupation in 2 and 4, which is consistent with the wavefunction profile of the topological edge state of the SSH model.
+In the Fig.~\ref{Fig.3} \textbf{c,f,i}, we plot the relative atom number of odd sites versus atom number of even sites.
+The histograms indicate that the population in sites 2 and 4 are small as expected.
+If the value of the diagonal components in the Hamiltonian shown in Eq.(1) are all zero, chiral symmetry is preserved and therefore population in sites 2 and 4 should be zero for the topological edge state.

+In our system, the stability of the state preparation is limited by the existence of a magnetic field fluctuation and the uncertainty in determining microwave resonances.
+Both of them can cause a two-photon detuning, which eliminates the edge state.
+(See Methods for the stabilization of magnetic field).